Morgellons: Mary Leitao

 In 2001, according to Leitao, her then-two-year-old son developed sores under his lip and began to complain of bugs.
 Leitao says she examined the sores with her son's toy microscope and discovered red, blue, black, and white fibers.
 She states that she took her son to see at least eight different doctors who were unable to find any disease, allergy, or anything unusual about her son's described symptoms.
 Fred Heldrich, a Johns Hopkins pediatrician with a reputation "for solving mystery cases", examined Leitao's son.
 Heldrich found nothing abnormal about the boy's skin, and wrote to the referring physician that "Leitao would benefit from a psychiatric evaluation and support", and registered his worry about Leitao's "use" of her son.
 Leitao last consulted an unnamed Johns Hopkins infectious disease specialist who refused to see her son after reviewing his records, and suggested Leitao herself might have "Munchausen's by proxy, a psychiatric syndrome in which a parent pretends a child is sick or makes him sick to get attention from the medical system".
 According to Leitao, several medical professionals she sought out shared this opinion of a potential psychological disorder:

 [Leitao] said she long ago grew accustomed to being doubted by doctors whenever she sought help for her son, who is now seven and still suffering from recurring lesions.
 "They suggested that maybe I was neurotic," Leitao said.
 "They said they were not interested in seeing him because I had Munchausen Syndrome by Proxy."

 Leitao says that her son developed more sores, and more fibers continued to poke out of them.
 She and her husband, Edward Leitao, an internist, felt their son had "something unknown".

 Morgellons named

-Leitao chose the name Morgellons disease (with a hard g) from a description of an illness in the medical case-history essay, A Letter to a Friend (c.
+Leitao chose the name Morgellons disease (with a hard g (Note: as opposed to a soft g in a presumable French pronunciation, /fr/)) from a description of an illness in the medical case-history essay, A Letter to a Friend (c.
 1656, pub.
 1690) by Sir Thomas Browne, where the physician describes several medical conditions in his experience, including "that endemial distemper of children in Languedoc, called the morgellons, wherein they critically break out with harsh hairs on their backs".